-The limited surface survey conducted during the 2007 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas.
-In general, only diagnostic artifacts or tools were collected.
-Artifact locations were recorded using a GPS device, or, in the case of some materials from site 20SA722, by noting their coordinates relative to the shovel testing/excavation grid previously established at the site (Sommer 2005:9).
+The limited surface survey conducted during the 2009 field season consisted of walking along portions of the banks of the Shiawassee and Tittabawassee Rivers looking for exposed artifacts and noting the extent of erosion in site areas and walking transects, spaced three to five meters apart, over a plowed portion of a former farm unit on the north side of the refuge.
+Where artifacts were collected, their locations were either recorded using a GPS device or plotted according to their site coordinates.
 Site locations were plotted on 7.5' U.S.G.S. topographic maps using the DeLorme 3-D Topoquads computer program.
-Topographic maps used include the Alicia, Bridgeport, Saginaw, and Shields quadrangles.
+Topographic maps used include the Alicia, Saginaw, and Shields quadrangles.

 Test excavations were conducted at 20SA722 using the site grid set up for shovel testing in 2004 (Sommer 2005).
-A transit and steel tape were used to lay out the excavation units.
+An autolevel and steel tape were used to lay out the excavation units.
 This provided for more accurate measurement in laying out the excavation units, but resulted in a slight incongruence between the excavation grid and the shovel test grid.
-The 27 square meters excavated at 20SA722 during the 2007 field season are contiguous with, and connect, Excavation Blocks A and D, which were excavated during previous field seasons (Sommer 2005, 2007).
-The 2007 excavation units were laid out by pulling a steel tape between the corner stakes of the Excavation Blocks A and D. Individual (1X1 meter) excavation units are labeled according to the grid coordinates of their SW corner.
-The resulting block of units, which encompasses Excavation Blocks A and D, is now labeled Excavation Block A/D. Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.
+The 10 square meters excavated at 20SA722 during the 2009 field season are divided between Excavation Blocks B and C and were set up contiguous with the Block B and C units previously excavated in 2006 (Appendix C).
+Individual excavation units (1X1 meter) are labeled according to the grid coordinates of their SW corner.
+Prior to laying out the actual excavation units, surface vegetation was removed as close as possible to the ground level.

-Excavation of commenced by removing and screening the top 30 centimeters (plowzone) in each unit as a single level, with subsequent levels removed in five-centimeter increments.
-The depth of the plowzone varied across the units, but in all cases appeared to be greater than 30cm.
-Usually there was no clear distinction between the plowzone and subplow sediment, so it was not possible to remove the entire plowzone in one level and keep it totally separate from material below the plowzone.
+Excavation commenced by removing and screening the top 30 centimeters (plowzone) in each unit as a single level.
+Subsequent levels were removed in five centimeter increments.
+The depth of the plowzone varied across the units, but in all cases appeared to be greater than 30 cm.
+Usually there was no clear distinction between the plowzone and subplowzone sediment, so it was not possible to remove the entire plowzone in one level and keep it totally separate from material below.
 Depth measurements were taken as centimeters below datum (b.d.), which was arbitrarily chosen as the surface of one of the corners for each excavation unit.
 The surface datum location is noted on the square level sheet for each unit.
 Because the surface is relatively level at this location, the below datum measurements are essentially the same as below surface elevations across each unit.
 A single point was chosen from which to measure the depth of each unit to facilitate keeping the excavation floors level.